-A native of southern Europe and western Asia, perennial pepperweed establishes rapidly and colonizes pastures, riparian habitats, and wet areas, as well as along roadsides, in rangelands and field crop situations.
+A native of southern Europe and western Asia, perennial pepperweed establishes rapidly and colonizes pastures, riparian habitats, and wet areas, as well as along roadsides, in rangeland and field crop situations.
 It degrades nesting habitat for wildlife and displaces desirable species in natural areas and hay meadows.
 It lowers digestibility and protein content of hay and inhibits grazing.

 Perennial pepperweed is most abundant along the Duwamish River on industrial lands.
 It is also found in patches on the Puget Sound shoreline and on the shores of Vashon Island.

 This Class B noxious weed has a limited distribution, and control is required in King County.
 This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.